allura-org/mergekitty/README.md

 - [Development](#development)
 - [Citation](#citation)

+## Reasons for the fork

+This project is a fork of `mergekit` by Arcee.ai, and originally created by Charles Goddard.
+This fork was created from the last LGPL licensed commit from the original `mergekit` repository.
+Mainly due to it's anti-community switch to BSL (in light of how much work the *community* did to make `mergekit` what it is today), this fork was created.

 ## Breaking changes

 This fork is a work in progress.
 Here are some of the breaking changes we've made so far:

+- ALL SCRIPTS, LIBRARY NAMES, ETC HAVE BEEN RENAMED TO `mergekitty`.
+THIS ONE IS BIG (but you can just replace `mergekit` with `mergekitty` in your codebase/scripts and it will work)
 - legacy tokenizer copying has been removed -- `tokenizer_source` now defaults to `"base"`, which is the same as the legacy functionality
 - `bakllama` and `mergekit-legacy` have been removed. if someone can give me a real (not fake) use for them then they will be added back.
 - `mergekit-evolve` has been removed. if anyone can give me a real reason why it should remain a wart tacked onto the rest of mergekit instead of an out-of-tree tool that depends on mergekit, I'll reconsider.